Louis Harvy Chalif: Personal life

-Chalif was married to Sara Katzhof in 1902.
-The couple had six children.
-They had three sons, Edward, Selmer, and Amos, and three daughters, Vitalis, Helen, and Frances.
+Chalif was married to Sara Katz in Odessa on December 4, 1902.
+The couple had eight children.
+They had five sons (the first two sons Abraham and Samuel were born in Odessa in 1903 and 1906, respectively; Edward, Selmer, and Amos, and three daughters, Vitalis, Helen, and Frances.
 All three of Chalif's sons taught at the Louis H. Chalif Normal School of Dancing at some point.
 The Chalifs' two oldest children were born in Russia, but they moved to the United States with their mother in the early 1900s.
 Amos Chalif, who grew up at 165 West 57th Street, said the building had been "a wonderful place to grow up", as he learned to ride a bicycle there.

 Chalif participated in several Jewish organizations and attended Temple Rodeph Sholom.
 On November 25, 1948, aged 71, Louis H. Chalif died of a heart attack.
 He had been riding in a vehicle with friends in New York City's Central Park when he died.
 Chalif's children took over the school after their father's death and operated it until 1955.
 Afterward, the Chalif children continued to teach dance; when Amos Chalif retired in the 2000s, the family had taught dance for 100 years.

 His granddaughter Sonia Chalif Simon was an art historian on the faculty of Colby College.